bondy-io/bondy_docs/docs/tutorials/getting_started/marketplace.md

 ::: tab Market
 A Python microservice implementing a simple marketplace.
 :::

 ::: tab Bot
-A Python microservice that allows the creation of named bots (via its CLI).
+A Python microservice that creates named bots (via its CLI).
 Bots will automatically bid for items.
 :::

 ::: tab Web App